 - And if it's info that's not onsite, circulation is restricted because the number of people who receive it is only a fraction of website visitors.

-And because anything added here is 'available everywhere, instantly', I'm thus able to spread info… faster (than with a conventional a daily/weekly/monthly newsletter)… and further (available to everybody rather than just those who're receiving email updates).
+So I'm thus able to spread info faster (than with a conventional daily/weekly/monthly newsletter) and further (available to everybody rather than just those who're receiving email updates).

-Of course, I still have to let whomever's interested know that there's new stuff… and so I suggest 'never miss a post'… get 'em as they're published.
+Of course, I still have to inform whomever's interested that there's new stuff… and so I suggest 'never miss a post'… get 'em as they're published.

-And because I also provide an option to receive my RSS feed is also available by email (link opens in new tab), those who want to receive updates that way can easily do so.
+And because I also provide an option to receive my RSS feed by email, those who prefer to receive updates that way can easily do so.

 Never miss a Note… get updates by email or rss.